 2. Active Membership was instituted in October 1957, being conferred on those members who attended the first official meeting of the Corral.
 By inference, it was also extended to all other members who attended at least meeting.
 The strength of the active membership at the time of the Second AGM, in 1958, was 35, not including the three members who then held office.

 3. Corresponding Membership was the only subscribing grade, other than founder membership, which existed from the Corral’s foundation until May 1956.
 From that month, all corresponding members automatically became associate members; and the former grade remained, at a reduced subscription, for those members who wished only to receive publications.
 During the following three years, corresponding membership dwindled, and at the time of the Third Annual.
 General Meeting, in 1959, it stood at only about 14 members.

 4. The grades of Active and Corresponding Membership were abolished on 4 October 1959, under Article III, 3(c) of the then Charter.

-(To reflect change in seniority of Office Holders at Note 3)
+(To update Charter and reflect change in seniority of Office Holders at Note 3)